acorn-io/library/mariadb/README.md

 Then update your deployment:
 `acorn update [APP-NAME] --custom-mariadb-config @config.yaml --replicas 2`

-This will startup a second replica that can be used for backups, and read-only access.
+This will start up a second replica that can be used for backups, and read-only access.

 #### Active-Active replication

-Galera clusters have a quorem algorithm to prevent split brain scenarios.
-Ideally clusters run with an odd number of replicas.
+Galera clusters have a quorum algorithm to prevent split-brain scenarios.
+Clusters should run with an odd number of replicas to avoid split-brain scenarios.

-By default there are three replicas running and there shouldn't be less.
+Three replicas are running by default and there shouldn't be fewer.
 This allows for 1 replica to fail and still serve data.
 Additional replicas can be added by updating the application to the total number of replicas desired in the end state.

 `acorn update [APP-NAME] --replicas 5`